FAQ

 • OneTrust On the cookie consent menu, go to Geolocation Rules, select a rule group and click edit on a rule to configure.
 From there, enable the Google Consent mode setting.

 • Pandectes Shopify App In the Shopify app, under settings > integrations, enable the Google consent mode checkbox.
-Please select the ‘I have already installed Google Tag Manager and/or Google Analytics’ option.
+Please select the “I have already installed Google Tag Manager and/or Google Analytics” option.

-• Consentmo Shopify App Include the {% render 'gcm-integration-script' %} snippet in the head part of the theme.liquid and copy paste the snippet provided in the help center in a new gcm-integration-script theme file under the snippets section.
+• Consentmo Shopify App Include the {% render 'gcm-integration-script' %} snippet in the head part of the theme.liquid and copy and paste the snippet provided in the help center in a new gcm-integration-script theme file under the snippets section.

 Verifying the integration